 Saturday and Sunday tariff

 - Free all day

 All applications received will be processed and assessed.
 Successful applicants will be invited to pay for a permit and given a short window to do so.
 Once paid a ‘Virtual Permit’ or a physical permit will be issued as required.

 - Waterside & the Development Hub – ‘Virtual Permit’ – the vehicle is put on an Automatic Number Plate Recognition system

-Please ensure you have fully understood the application terms and conditions, have read the guidance on completing your application and have submitted to the correct email by the closing date.
+Please ensure you have fully understood the application terms and conditions, have read the guidance on completing your application and have submitted to the correct email.

 There are dedicated motorcycle parking areas at Waterside with large galvanised steel bars to anchor bikes to for improved security.
 All motorcycles must be parked in the dedicated parking and must not park in cycle shelters, dedicated line marked car bays or other non-designated areas.

-Motorcycle will not be recognised by the ANPR system due to not having a front registration plate.
-Instead they will have to contact security at the barrier intercom to be allowed entry, giving their name and registration for validity.
+Motorcycles will not be recognised by the ANPR system due to not having a front registration plate.
+Instead riders will have to contact security at the barrier intercom to be allowed entry, giving their name and registration for validity.

 If you have any questions about parking or travelling to and from the University, please contact email@example.com or firstname.lastname@example.org or see the further information on these pages.